mattius459/runway_game/README.md

 ### Your App Must:

-☐ **Render a game in the browser**.
+☐ **Render a game in the browser and be a working MVP**.

-☐ **Include win/loss logic and render win/loss messages in HTML.** Popup alerts using the `alert()` method are okay during development, but not production.

 ☐ Include separate HTML, CSS & JavaScript files.

-☐ Have **properly indented HTML, CSS & JavaScript**.
+☐ Have **properly indented HTML, CSS & JavaScript with consistent coding style**.
 In addition, vertical whitespace needs to be consistent.

 ☐ No remaining **unused and/or commented out code** (code that will never be called).